Codilis/Face-Recognition/README.md

 # Image-Recognition
 Recognise face of a person using a video camera

-Used Python, OpenCV for recognisation
+Used Python, OpenCV for recognisation and
 MySQL for database management

 Software Requirements: